For the first half of 2020, Australia’s residency by investment program showed poor performance.

 But the worst performing of them all is Greece’s golden visa, with approval rates dropping by 90% throughout 2020.

-Portugal seems to be averaging well.
+The Portugal Golden Visa seems to be averaging well.
 Its stats in 2020 were similar to previous years, so at minimum, it seems to have kept its approval rates intact.

 However, the beginning of 2021 has shown a sharp drop in Portuguese approvals.
 This comes with a massive infection wave that’s still sweeping through the country.